rafaelh/CIPP-EU/ePrivacy.md

 * Where GDPR is based on 6 legal bases, ePrivacy is soley based on Consent.

 Other Requirements of the Directive:
-* Email addresses may not be used for marketing purposes without Opt-in.
-Companies who collect an email address in the context of the sale of a product or service may use the email for marketing as long as the subject can opt out.
+* Email addresses may not be used for marketing purposes without Opt-In.
+Companies who collect an email address in the context of the sale of a product or service may use the email for marketing as long as the subject can Opt-Out.

 If data is travelling over an intranet, ePrivacy rules do not apply, since it isn't a public network.
 There are also the usual exceptions for national security, which constitutes lawful surveillance.